In House Training

-Watch Video on YouTube: This is a 9 month old lab that came for in house training.
-This video was film on day 12 of his training.
-Gus had pulled his owner down and was out of control and showing aggression toward another dog.
+Watch Video on YouTube: This is a 9 month old lab that came in for training.
+This video was filmed on day 12 of his training.
+Gus had pulled his owner down and was out of control and showing aggression toward other dogs.

 Classes are scheduled from time to time through out the year depending on the weather.

 We know obedient dogs enrich to our lives and are a joy to share life with.
 They need exercise, rules, obedience and love, to be wonderful happy companions.
-Many of the dogs that exhibit problem behavior don’t get enough exercise and are spoiled and run the show.
+Many of the dogs that exhibit problem behaviors don’t get enough exercise, they are spoiled because they have no consistent rules and don’t respect the owners.
 Many times people are busy and only give attention to the dog when they are performing unwanted behavior.
 Soon dogs learn being naughty pays because it gets them the attention they are seeking.

 *Please visit our Business Policy page*

 Monday nights: This class teaches owners to teach their companions the basic obedience commands.
-Dogs will learn to heel, sit, stay, come, down, off and leave it as well as socialization.
-Owners will learn to be consistent in the behaviors they reinforce and to make sure the dog is learning what they think they are teaching.
-We use clicker training to mark the behavior so dogs learn good behaviors pay.
+Dogs will learn to heel, sit, stay, come, down, off for jumping, quiet, leave it, respect your space as well as socialization.
+Owners will learn to be consistent in the behaviors they reinforce and to ensure the dog is learning what they think they are teaching.
+We use clicker training to mark the appropriate behavior so dogs learn to repeat good behaviors because it pays.
 Many other problems are addressed, jumping, barking, house breaking, steeling things, counter surfing etc. My goal is to teach you how to have a happy, attentive dog that listens and responds to the first command with distractions and from a distance.
 If you are interested in class please fill out the application at the bottom of this page and mail it along with your payment to reserve a place for you in class.
 The fee is $175.00 for 6 week session.
 Please sign up in advance as working spots are taken quickly.